David Sesa

 David Sesa (born 10 July 1973) is a Swiss football manager and former player.
-He was most recently the manager of Rapperswil-Jona.
+He was most recently the manager of FC Schaffhausen.
 A midfielder or forward, he made 36 appearances for the Switzerland national team.

 Club career

 Sesa started his career in Switzerland playing for Zürich and Baden before having his breakthrough during his stint at Servette FC.
 In 1998, he moved to Italy to join Serie B club Lecce, winning promotion to Serie A on his first season.
 His second season in Italy gained him interest from Napoli, who signed him for 16 billion Italian lira in 2000.
 His stay at Napoli however turned out to be rather unimpressive, and he suffered relegation with his club on his first season with the Azzurri.
 He was released by Napoli in 2004, after the club folded due to financial troubles, and returned to Switzerland to play for Aarau.
 In 2005, he returned to Italy, playing in the lower professional tiers with Palazzolo, SPAL and Rovigo before retiring in 2010.